Divide-By-0/blog/content/posts/things.md

 **[Airtag Card Holder](https://amzn.to/3I3ENk6) - $8**.
 Shaped like a card, with a circle in the middle to hold airtags.
 I use it to ensure airtags don't fall out of my passport cover and are easier to locate in my backpack.

 I also have an iPad Air + [Tablet Sleeve](https://amzn.to/3UXD3yr) for notes and extra pockets, and a Kindle Paperwhite Kids for distraction-free books.
 I use Calibre on my laptop to format and load in arbitrary epubs and mobis from online.
 I also have an M1 Pro, but since Jony Ive left Apple, they've been getting heavier so I might grab an Air next time I upgrade.

+# Travel
+**[Portable Stool](https://amzn.to/3BNVeS1) - $18**.
+Fits in a large pocket or under your jacket, and folds out into a full stool that is very useful at concerts, in trains, or any other useful long travel where you might want to sit.
+**[Portable Jump Starter](https://amzn.to/4e83s4V) - $20.** I keep this in my car trunk for in case I need to jump start my car, and also to charge my phone/laptop if I'm in a pinch.
+**[Foldable Bed Mosquito Net](https://amzn.to/48ea9kz) - $35.** Goes over your bed, and you sleep inside -- mosquitos can't get you at night, and when you wake up they will all be on the surface and you can eliminate them from inside.
+Also folds to be roughly the size of a single pair of pants.
+**[Car Phone Charging Mount](https://amzn.to/3Yt5Luv) - $20.** Goes on your car AC vent, and the USB port plugs into the mount itself so that your phone can wirelessly charge; no more fiddling with wires when driving.

 # Fun